aalhour/rockyardkv/docs/status/durability_report.md

 ## How this report works

 This report is evidence-first.
-You reproduce each behavior with a fixed command line and a fixed seed.
+Reproduce each behavior with a fixed command line and a fixed seed.
-You treat the result as verified only when you have the exit code, the log output, and the artifacts.
+Treat a behavior as resolved only when you capture the exit code, the log output, and the artifacts.

 Each command writes output to a run directory.
 Set `<RUN_DIR>` to any location you want.

 ### Prerequisites